 Dalesway relay– With current restrictions, other time commitments and travel ie multiple people in same car it was decided that the Dalesway Relay will be postponed for this year.

 HDSRL – at the moment it looks like there will 2 actual races – Harrogate and Wetherby but these are to be confirmed.
 Some virtual races are planned so could end up being a mix of both.
 There was some discussion around the need for a virtual licence and whether IH could host a virtual event.
-The Addingham route was suggested at the safest, starting at the old bridge, going out along the dalesway path to Addingham and back along the Nesfield road.
+The Addingham route was suggested at the safest, starting at the old bridge, going out along the dalesway path to Addingham and back along the Nessfield road.
 Paul agreed to look at this alternative route and see what other clubs are doing re the virtual licence.
 Neil agreed to help.
 PS/NC

 Club races – Ilkley Fell race could be later this year and discussions have started with FRA and Bradford Council.
 The Ilkley Trail Race could potentially be held later in the year possibly November time.
-Planning will recommence on the new 10k to be run in Spring 2022 and in honour of Pete Shields
+Planning will recommence on the new 10k to be run in Spring 2022 and in honour of Pete Shields.

 London Marathon Ballot – we have been awarded 1 place for this years race and 2 places for next years race.
 Deadline for this year is 16th July.
 Hilda will send an email to members asking for nominations.
 HC